wp-plugins/cm-email-blacklist/readme.txt

 Tags: Blacklist, Whitelist, E-mail, email, registration, domain, DNSBL, spam, block, SpamAssassin, Spam Requires at least: 3.2
 Tested up to: 3.5
-Stable tag: 1.0
+Stable tag: 1.1

-Block users from blacklists domain from registering to your WordPress site.
+Block users using blacklists domain from registering to your WordPress site.

 == Description ==
 This plug will check if a user trying to register to your WordPress site is using an email from a domain which is defined in blacklists.